thatdot/helm-charts/extras/persistor/README.md

 Use these scripts to easily setup a cassandra compatible persistor for a Quine instance or Quine Enterprise cluster.

-This extra uses Apache Cassandra via the [Bitnami Cassandra Helm chart](https://artifacthub.io/packages/helm/bitnami/cassandra)
+This extra installs Apache Cassandra via the [Bitnami Cassandra Helm chart](https://artifacthub.io/packages/helm/bitnami/cassandra)

 ### Usage